netvc/testing/draft-ietf-netvc-testing.md

 Once testing is complete, a p-value can be computed using the binomial test.
 A significant result should have a resulting p-value less than or equal to 0.5.
 For example:

     p_value = binom_test(a,a+b)

-where a is the number of votes for one video, b is the number of votes for the second video, and binom_test(x,y) returns the binomial PMF with x observed tests, y total tests, and expected probability 0.5.
+where a is the number of votes for one video, b is the number of votes for the second video, and binom_test(x,y) returns the binomial PMF (probability mass function) with x observed tests, y total tests, and expected probability 0.5.

 If ties are allowed to be reported, then the equation is modified:

     p_value = binom_test(a+floor(t/2),a+b+t)

 where t is the number of tie votes.

 Still image pair comparison is used for rapid comparisons during development - the viewer may be either a developer or user, for example.
 As the results are only relative, it is effective even with an inconsistent viewing environment.
 Because this test only uses still images (keyframes), this is only suitable for changes with similar or no effect on inter frames.